TengTom/CS913/Sim/README.md

 **Functions_DNA**
 Functions that use to generate 10 different DNA oscillation sine functions.
-Please uncomment the display section if you need to show this 10 functions
+Please uncomment the display section if you need to show this 10 functions (func10.m is used for current simulation. func7.m is used for RGB simulation)